Dior Fall/Winter 2026 Look1

 The dominant palette includes:

-Midway through the show, pale yellow and dusty rose appear — tonal inflections that do not disrupt harmony.
+Midway through the show, pale yellow and dusty rose appear — tonal inflections that don’t disrupt harmony.

 Dior Fall/Winter 2026 Look 57